 Cabana Bay Beach Resort Florida Resident Discount

 Are you planning a vacation to Universal Orlando?
-Did you now that you can get a Florida resident discount with Cabana Bay Beach Resort?
+Did you know that you can get a Florida resident discount with Cabana Bay Beach Resort?
 Book a weekday when fewer people are in the parks and you can get savings of up to $140 per night at Loews hotels and resorts.

 What’s the busiest day of the week at most theme parks?
 It’s not Monday, that’s for sure.
-Floridians know weekdays are when you’ll find less people in the parks and serious savings at the hotels.
+Floridians know weekdays are when you’ll find fewer people in the parks and serious savings at the hotels.
 Save up to $140* per night when you include a few weekdays in your stay.

 There are discounts on Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Cabana Bay Beach Resort, and Aventura Hotel.